neuml/paperai/README.md

 The model will be stored in ~/.cord19

 ## Building a report file
-A report file is simply a markdown file created from a list of queries.
+Reports support generating output in multiple formats.
 An example report call:

     python -m paperai.report tasks/risk-factors.yml

 The following report formats are supported:

+- Markdown (Default) - Renders a Markdown report.
+Columns and answers are extracted from articles with the results stored in a Markdown file.
 - CSV - Renders a CSV report.
-Columns and questions are extracted from articles with the results stored in a CSV file.
+Columns and answers are extracted from articles with the results stored in a CSV file.
-- Markdown - Renders a Markdown report.
-Columns and questions are extracted from articles with the results stored in a Markdown file.
-- Annotation - Columns and questions are extracted from articles with the results annotated over the original PDF files.
+- Annotation - Columns and answers are extracted from articles with the results annotated over the original PDF files.
 Requires passing in a path with the original PDF files.

-Once complete a file named tasks/risk-factors.md will be created.
+In the example above, a file named tasks/risk-factors.md will be created.

 ## Running queries
 The fastest way to run queries is to start a paperai shell